Best Lego space sets 2024: NASA sets, spaceships and more

 If you’re a space fan, then there’s no denying that the Lego NASA Space Shuttle Discovery is one of the best Lego space sets you can get your hands on right now.
 It’s an authentic recreation of NASA’s real Discovery shuttle, featuring realistic elements such as an opening payload bay, retractable landing gear, and five seats for the crew.

-There are a few downsides: The model uses a lot of stickers which can occasionally detract from the finished build (although a few do admittedly add some nice details).
-And there's also no minifigures, but that's understandable given the scale of the ship.
+There are a few downsides, however.
+The model uses a lot of stickers which can detract from the finished build (although a few do admittedly add some nice details).
+And there are also no minifigures included, but that's understandable given the scale of the ship.

 It's a little pricey, but we think it's absolutely worth it for what you're getting here.
 The cost means you might want to leave this one on display, however, rather than letting smaller hands play with it.